 "We've poured unprecedented amounts of money into local councils including Manchester, Birmingham with devolution partnerships and leveling up partnerships, investment zones, free ports, towns fund and £16.9 million just going to my area of Redditch alone.

 "So I strongly refute what you're saying.
 Just because this is a small fund right now, that doesn't mean that doesn't represent transformational funding for that particular community group and some of them are absolutely delighted.

 "The railway bridge project has said this has made a massive difference for their community in Keighley."

-Holmes reiterated: "I do think it's a bit embarrassing using £12 million as a defence of scrapping HS2.
+But Holmes was unwavering in his criticism as he reiterated: "I do think it's a bit embarrassing using £12 million as a defence of scrapping HS2.

 "But listen not for you and me to debate this, people who are watching and listening, I think they should come in and tell us if they're that there is no levelled up or not."